A Comprehensive Sulfur Chemistry Network Including Excited S(1D) and SO(1{\Delta}) for the XODIAC Photochemical Model

-For the kinetic simulations, we modeled Venus and three exo-Venus scenarios using the full \texttt{XODIAC-2025.v2} thermochemical and photochemical network.
+For the kinetic simulations, we modeled Venus and three exo-Venus analogs using the full \texttt{XODIAC-2025.v2} thermochemical and photochemical network.
 For Venus, we considered four cases: (1) Model M0, which adopts the full $\mathrm{T\!-\!P\!-\!K_{zz}}$ profile from \citet{KRASNOPOLSKY2007,KRASNOPOLSKY2012} and employs the default \texttt{XODIAC-2025.v1} network with the lower-boundary mixing ratios from \citet{Rimmer_2021}.
 The species \ce{CO2}, \ce{N2}, \ce{SO2}, \ce{H2O}, \ce{OCS}, \ce{CO}, \ce{HCl}, \ce{H2}, \ce{H2S}, and \ce{NO} were assigned mixing ratios of 0.96, 0.03, 150~ppm, 30~ppm, 5~ppm, 20~ppm, 500~ppb, 3~ppb, 10~ppb, and 5.5~ppb, respectively.
 For the stellar spectrum, we used the compiled solar flux at the top of the atmosphere over 1 to 10,000~\AA\ \citep{Matthes2017,coddington2015}, scaled for Sun–Earth and Sun–Venus distance ratios following \citet{Rimmer_2021}.
 (2) Model M1, which is identical to M0 but includes a non-zero lower-boundary atomic sulfur abundance of 1~ppm (see Section~\ref{sec:nonzero_sulfur}).
 (3) Model M2, which is identical to M0 but employs the \texttt{XODIAC-2025.v2} network.
 (4) Model M3, which is identical to M2 but also includes a non-zero lower-boundary atomic sulfur abundance of 1~ppm (see Section~\ref{sec:nonzero_sulfur}).

-For the exo-Venus analogs, we considered three scenarios: (1) Model M4, which follows the \citet{KRASNOPOLSKY2007} T–P profile up to approximately 30~km, with an isothermal extension at 505.6~K above this altitude, and uses the same stellar spectrum as Models M0 to M3.
+For the exo-Venus analogs, we considered six scenarios: (1) Model M4, which employs the \texttt{XODIAC-2025.v2} network, follows the \citet{KRASNOPOLSKY2007} T–P profile up to approximately 30~km, with an isothermal extension at 505.6~K above this altitude, uses the same stellar spectrum as Models M0 to M3, and zero lower-boundary atomic sulfur abundance.
 (2) Model M5, which is identical to M4 but receives 1000 times the solar insolation.
 (3) Model M6, a hybrid model that uses the \citet{KRASNOPOLSKY2007} T–P profile with a 505.6~K isotherm above approximately 30~km together with 1000 times solar insolation.
+(4) M7, which is identical to M4, but also includes a non-zero lower-boundary atomic sulfur abundance of 1~ppm.
+(5) M8, which is identical to M5, but also includes a non-zero lower-boundary atomic sulfur abundance of 1~ppm.
+(6) M9, which is identical to M6, but also includes a non-zero lower-boundary atomic sulfur abundance of 1~ppm.
 A summary of all models is provided in Table~\ref{tab:model_summary}.